Internet-Scams

 You should never respond to these requests or volunteer your bank details.
 Any correspondence should be sent to the FBI, the U.S. Postal Inspection Service, the U.S. Secret Service, or the Federal Trade Commission.

-Read also: How to Teach Your Kids About Online Scams and Fraud Protection
+Read also: How to Identify and Avoid Online Tax Scams

 Pre-Approved Notice